 Group companes report their operations in their financial statements using the currency of the economic environment in which the entity primarily operates (functional currency).
 Transactions in foreign currencies are translated at the rates of exchange prevailing on the transaction dates or at the rate close to that on the transaction date.
 Monetary assets and liabilities denominated in foreign currency are valuated using the rate of exchange on the closing date.
 Exchange rate gains and losses arising from the translation of foreign currency transactions and of monetary assets and liabilities are recognised in the income statement.
 Exchange gains and losses relating to business operations are treated as adjustments to net sales or to materials and services.
 Exchange rate gains and losses related to financing operations are recognised under financial income and expenses.

 The Argentinian peso is the functional currency of the company’s subsidiary in Argentina.
 During 2018, the economic crisis led to the economy of Argentina to be classified as hyperinflationary.
 Because of this development, adoption of IAS 29 Financial Reporting in Hyperinflationary Economies applies that means from the beginning of the relevant reporting period financial statements of the Argentine subsidiary are to be restated into the current purchasing power that reflects a price index current at the end of the reporting period.
-Based on the preliminary calculations the impact of this restatement is estimated to be EUR 0.14 million (AR$ 6.1M) in the income statement of the Argentine subsidiary, which has been taken into account at Group level as financial expenses in the consolidated 2018 financial statements.
+Hyperinflation adjustment impact on profit was negative 43 thousand euros in the consolidated financial statements 2019.

 The consolidated financial statements are presented in euro, which is the functional and presentation currency of the parent company.
 The income and expenses for income statements and comprehensive income statements as well as items in cash flow statements of those foreign Group companies whose functional currency is not the euro, are translated into euro using the average exchange rate for the period, and balance sheet items, apart from the result for the period, at the exchange rate on the balance sheet date.
 Translation differences arising from eliminating the acquisition cost of foreign subsidiaries in non-euro-area, the translation of the foreign subsidiaries’ accumulated equity subsequent to acquisition, of the income statements and the balance sheets are recognised in other comprehensive income and presented as a change in equity.
 They are recognised in the income statement as part of the gain or loss on sale on the disposal of all or part of a foreign subsidiary.